Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework

-where $n$ represents the number of motor imagery classes.
-Then the network can be trained by minimizing the Equation (1). $\mathcal{L}_{s}$, $\mathcal{L}_{c}$ and $\mathcal{L}_{d}$ in Equation (1) are all differentiable $w.r.t.$ the inputs of the network.
+Then the network can be trained by minimizing the Equation (\ref{eq1}). $\mathcal{L}_{s}$, $\mathcal{L}_{c}$ and $\mathcal{L}_{d}$ in equation (\ref{eq1}) are all differentiable $w.r.t.$ the inputs of the network.
 Therefore, the network parameters can be updated by the standard backpropagation.

-where $\eta$ is the learning rate to update the network parameters and $l$ is the epoch during training iterations.
-All three losses above are implemented via the mini-batch strategy.
-Same as \cite{Wen2016}, the global class center has its own parameters which update simultaneously with the network parameters in each training step.
+where $\eta$ is the learning rate to update the network parameters and $l$ is the number of epochs during training iterations.
+All three losses above are implemented via the mini-batch strategy.The global class center has its own parameters which update simultaneously with the network parameters in each training step.

 where $\gamma$ is the learning rate to update the parameters of center loss.